Blightbuster/beatninja/README.md

 # Beat Ninja

-Beat Ninja is a unity based ryhtm game, using a Xbox Kinect a controller.
+Beat Ninja is a unity based rhythm game, using a Xbox Kinect controller.

-Its the popular game Fruit Ninja turned into an immersive ryhtm game.
+It’s the popular game Fruit Ninja turned into an immersive rhythm game.